mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Proposal;
 ~~~~~

-On receiving an MLSPlaintext containing a Proposal, a client MUST verify the
+On receiving an MLSMessageContent containing a Proposal, a client MUST verify the
-signature on the enclosing MLSPlaintext.
+signature inside MLSMessageAuth.
 If the signature verifies
 successfully, then the Proposal should be cached in such a way that it can be
 retrieved by hash (as a ProposalOrRef object) in a later Commit message.